 You might think you've seen it all via live stream.
-Whether it's historic astronaut launches, the strawberry moon, or new videogame console reveals, it's easy to take our ability to see things unfold in real-time over the internet for granted.
+Whether it's historic rocket launches, the strawberry moon, or the introduction of a revolutionary videogame console, it's easy to take our ability to see things unfold in real-time over the internet for granted.

 Now, a new study shows that a type of aquatic internet can send data through light beams to allow divers to instantly stream footage from under the sea to the surface.

 With our current technology, divers use hand signals, radio, or acoustic or digital light signals to communicate.
 While these allow fairly effective communication, they have their limitations.

 Acoustic signals support long distances, but with a very limited data rate.
 Visible light can travel far and carry lots of data, the problem is that the narrow light beams require a clear line of sight between transmitters and receivers.
 Radio, meanwhile, can only carry data through short distances underwater.
 At the moment, wirelessly streaming video from under the sea simply isn't possible.